bradreeder/Tile-game/README.md

 * We have thus far used the same maps as Zelda: Oracle of Ages.
 Come up with your own levels that fairly increment in difficulty, and come up with ideas for unique game mechanics.
 So far: ability to teleport, ability to jump, puzzles with multiple stories, puzzles that can only be solved by stepping on certain tiles.
 * Responsive mobile-first design.
 * Get it working in other browsers (i.e. get es6 code to work in other browsers).
 * Add midi audio file, retro themed.
+Look into Howler.js.
+* If you ever need a graphics engine look into Pixi.js.
+Sockets.io for multiplayer (unlikely.)

 ##Stretch goals